Abigail's Wellness Habits: A Realistic, Personalized Approach to Daily Health

 When you first wake up, think about how many hours your body has gone without any water!
 Proper hydration has been essential for me right when I wake up–especially before coffee.

 Being consistent with creatine means I also prioritize it as part of my morning routine.
-Creatine has many more benefits than just muscle growth: it reduces recovery time, improves cognition, and supports the immune and reproductive systems.
+Creatine offers many benefits beyond muscle growth: it reduces recovery time, improves cognition, and supports the immune and reproductive systems.

 It is especially advantageous for women trying to gain muscle mass through strength training!
 To read more about creatine, check out my previous blog, Creatine~Not Just for Muscles!"